vedph/cadmus-itinera-app/README.md

 ## History

+### 13.0.2

-- 2025-08-06: updated packages (including bibliography libraries, untied from ISO639).
+- 2025-08-06: updated packages (including bibliography libraries, untied from ISO639, and bricks with scope fix in asserted composite IDs).

 ### 13.0.1